 So let’s say I want to send a message to the network that says Anurag sends 5 bitcoins to Vaibhav, I signed that message with the private key which only I have access to and nobody else can replicate.
 Then I send that signed message out to the network and everyone can use my public key to make sure my signature checks out.
 That way everyone keeping track of all the Bitcoin trading knows to add my transaction to their copy of the Blockchain.
 In other words “If the Public Key assigned to wallet works, that it is guaranteed that my message was signed by a Private key and which is something I wanted to send.
 Unlike a handwritten signature or a credit card number this proof of identity isn’t something that can be faked by a scam artist.

 “Who” Part of each transaction is obviously important to make sure the right people are swapping bitcoins.
 But the “WHEN” matters as a well.
 Suppose you have 1000 bucks in the bank account, and you are trying to buy 2 things for 1000 bucks each.
-The bank will honor the first purchase and deny the second one.
+The bank will honour the first purchase and deny the second one.
 If the bank didn’t do that, you will be able to use the same money multiple times, which might sound awesome but is actually terrible.
-Financial systems does not work like that because then no one will get paid.
+Financial systems do not work like that because then no one will get paid.
 So if I only have enough money to pay Vaibhav or John but I try to pay them both, there’s a check in the Bitcoin system.
 In short, “Both Bitcoin network and wallet automatically check your previous transactions to make sure that you have enough Bitcoins to send in the first place”.

-Some people keep the copies of Blockchain all over the world.
+Some people keep copies of Blockchain all over the world.
 There can be some network delays because of which everyone won’t always receive the transaction request in the same order.
 Consider the below example:

 A sends V 5 BTC